kbss-cvut/termit-web/_pages/install.markdown

 TermIt can be easily setup through Docker Compose, setting up all necessary services and dependencies.
 Details are described [here](https://github.com/kbss-cvut/termit-docker).

 An alternative (more complicated) is to install and wire up the services independently.
-Follow individual instructions for setting up each of the services.
+Follow individual installation instructions for setting up each service:
 - [TermIt](https://github.com/kbss-cvut/termit-ui)
 - [TermIt Server](https://github.com/kbss-cvut/termit)

+# Contributing

+Do You want to contribute?
+Feel free to fork the respective repository ([frontend](https://github.com/kbss-cvut/termit-ui) or [backend](https://github.com/kbss-cvut/termit)) and open a pull request with Your contribution.